Sergio2205/chooseMercedesPublic/README.md

 ## Fine-Tuning and Data Validation

-- **Fine-Tuned Model**: This project uses a fine-tuned version of OpenAI's GPT model to provide highly specific recommendations tailored to the context of electric vehicles.
+- **Fine-Tuned Model**: This project uses a fine-tuned version of OpenAI's GPT model to provide highly specific recommendations tailored to Mercedes-Benz vehicles.
 - **Data Validation**: Validation datasets (`data_val.jsonl`) were used to measure model accuracy and avoid overfitting.
 - **Data Analysis**: The `data_analisys.py` script analyzes training and validation data to ensure data consistency and relevance.